 5. Suntan lotion & insect repellent

 It’s probably an understatement to say there is the odd bug in the jungle that would like nothing more than a bite of you!
-DOn’t be put off though, make sure you pack some insect repellant and definitely take sunscreen.
+Don’t be put off though.
+Just make sure you pack some insect repellent and definitely take sunscreen.
 We recommend a high factor as the sun is still fierce even if it’s only out for a few hours between showers.
-You can also load up on some lemon balm in your tea the mosquitos don’t like this so it’ll make you a less attractive snack.
+You can also load up on some lemon balm in your tea as the mosquitoes don’t like this so it’ll make you a less attractive snack.

 6. Eco-friendly beauty…

-We doubt very much that you’ll be putting your daily make-up on but it is nice to have some products to hand especially moisturiser for your feet.
-If you are going to take these remember that they easily get into the local eco-system so remember to by eco-friendly products that definitely won’t harm the environment.
+We doubt very much that you’ll be putting your daily make-up on but it is nice to have some products to hand, especially moisturiser for your feet.
+If you are going to take these remember that they easily get into the local eco-system so remember to buy eco-friendly products that definitely won’t harm the environment.

 Get some sleep